 Introductory promotions include several bonuses and freeroll offers, meant to lock down market share right out of the gate.

-To retain players, each site will also likely offer their customers competitive rakeback or a loyalty program.
+To retain players, online poker sites will also likely offer customers competitive rakeback or a loyalty rewards program.
 PokerStars uses a randomized chest-base program with real money prizes.

 PA poker and compacts

 Online poker in PA is launching as a fenced-in market.
 That means only players inside PA can play, and also that sites in the state are not sharing player pools with others on the outside.

 There’s no need for residency to play, but PA poker sites will use geolocation software to verify that you are within the state; there’s no getting around that.